 where $\alpha: C(\partial Q) \cong \oplus_{i=1}^k C(P) \rightarrow M_k(C(P))$ is the diagonal inclusion.
 In addition, we have the following exact sequence (see Equation \ref{genExaForGro} or \cite{Ros1}).

 \end{ex} \begin{remark} If we are given a $\zkz$-manifold of the form $(M,\emptyset)$ (where $M$ is a compact manifold), then we let

 \end{remark} \begin{ex} In this example, we consider the case of a $\zkz$-manifold with boundary.
 We will form two $C^*$-algebra; they are analogous to $C_0({\rm int}(W))$ and $C(W)$ in the case of a compact manifold with boundary $W$.
-To fix notation, we let $(\bar{Q},\bar{P})$ be a $\zkz$-manifold with boundary, $(Q,P)$.
+To fix notation, let $(\bar{Q},\bar{P})$ be a $\zkz$-manifold with boundary, $(Q,P)$.
 We begin with the $C^*$-algebra which is analogous to $C_0({\rm int}(W))$.
-In the notation of our basic setup (see the discussion preceding Definition \ref{groupoidC*algebraGen}), we let
+In the notation of our basic setup (see the discussion preceding Definition \ref{groupoidC*algebraGen}), let

-and form the associated groupoid $C^*$-algebra, which we denote by $C^*_0(\bar{Q},\bar{P};\zkz)$.
+and form the associated groupoid $C^*$-algebra, which will be denoted by $C^*_0(\bar{Q},\bar{P};\zkz)$.
 Proposition \ref{PropAboutGroupoid} implies that

-We note that we have used the identification discussed in Proposition \ref{PropAboutGroupoid}.
+Again the identification discussed in Proposition \ref{PropAboutGroupoid} has been used here.
 Next, we discuss the $C^*$-algebra which is analogous to $C(W)$ in the case of a manifold with boundary.
-Again, using the setup discussed before Definition \ref{groupoidC*algebraGen}, we let
+Again, using the setup discussed before Definition \ref{groupoidC*algebraGen}, let